Unrest

 What's behind the protests

-Despite being an imam, the protest has nothing to do with religious motives or issues of Islamic radicalization, but rather with the social unrest of the migrant community, especially due to the lack of housing, the constant evictions, and the obstacles posed by real estate agencies when renting apartments to them, according to the Housing Union.
-"Since September, the situation has worsened; every week there are evictions in Salt of families with children, all of whom attend public schools, and we've been warning the authorities for some time that the situation would soon be a problem, as has been seen with this social uprising," says Judit Font, a member of the union, who has closely followed the case as opportunities arise.
+The protest is a response to the social unrest among the migrant community, particularly due to the lack of housing, the constant evictions, and the obstacles posed by real estate agencies when it comes to renting to them, according to the Salta Housing Union.
+"Since September, the situation has worsened; every week, families with children, all of whom attend public schools, are being evicted in Salta.
+We've been warning the authorities for some time that the situation would soon be worse, as has been seen with this social uprising," says Judit Font, a member of the union who has closely followed the case.
 She adds: "The people who are occupying homes are doing so by force, because they need a roof over their heads and have no way of accessing them within the normal market."
-The spokesperson for the Renters' Union of Catalonia expressed similar views during a media conference in Sitges: "The strange thing is that there isn't a daily and continuous social uprising."
+The spokesperson for the Renters' Union of Catalonia expressed similar sentiments during a media conference in Sitges: "The strange thing is that there isn't a daily and continuous social uprising."

-In the case of Salt, tenants complain that most apartments are owned by vulture funds and large landowners, that 60% of the population cannot afford rent over 700 euros, and that the social rental market has collapsed.
+In the case of Salt, tenants complain that most apartments are owned by vulture funds and large landowners, that 60% of the population cannot afford rent over 700 euros, and that the social rental market is overwhelmed.
+The union does not plan to call any mobilizations for this Wednesday, but they do plan peaceful protests in the coming days to denounce the situation.

-Karim Sabni, director of the Salta-based job placement cooperative Idària, also highlights the latent discontent of a large part of Salta society: "Young people are angry because they experience mistreatment, racism, and violence at all levels, from housing to education."
+Karim Sabni, director of the Salta-based job placement cooperative Idària, also highlights the discontent of a large part of Salta society.
+"Young people are angry because they experience mistreatment, racism, and violence at all levels, from housing to the workplace and indiscriminate street searches," he says.
 And, regarding the fact that the trigger was the eviction of an imam, he adds: "The imams have nothing to do with it, it's a coincidence; if it had been a priest, the headlines wouldn't be like this.
-The authorities should be talking to the young people of Salta from different backgrounds, so they can explain their discontent."
+The authorities should be talking to the young people of Salta from different backgrounds, so they can explain themselves."

-Salt City Council, for its part, has strongly condemned the violent events of these two days while regretting the wave of evictions that have occurred in recent months in apartments owned by vulture sources, as these properties do not allow the council to negotiate or expand the offer of social rentals.
+For its part, the Salt City Council has strongly condemned the violent events of these two days while regretting the wave of evictions that have occurred in recent months in vulture-fund flats, since these properties do not allow the council to negotiate or expand the offer of social rentals.